 The Lid Off Laser 558 is a book written in 1984 about the latest offshore radio station, Laser 558.
 The book explores the organisation behind LASER 558 (Deka Overseas Inc) and the people who funded and worked for the radio station.

-It tells how they took a former British survey vessel to Florida and equipped it with powerful radio transmitters and converted it into a floating radio station, capable of being heard over much of Western Europe.
+It tells how they took a British oceanic survey vessel to Florida and equipped it with powerful radio transmitters and converted it into a floating radio station, capable of being heard over much of Western Europe.

 Laser 558 was an offshore pirate radio station launched in May 1984, staffed by American disc jockeys.
 Within months the station had amassed an audience of almost 5 million in the UK and almost as many in continental Europe.
 The station 's success was due to its powerful signal and the speech policy of "never more than a minute away from more music"; at that time UK stations had a minimum 50% speech format.

 Laser 558 was also incredibly popular because of its format of alternating current hits with one 'Golden Oldie' however, poor management, a lack of direction and marketing incompetence was rife and was the root cause of the station's early and tragic demise.